-- 6.48 There are two local projects that were referred to during the stakeholder engagement: - Potential to re-dual the train lines through the parish; and - Potential to widen or re-site the Exceat Bridge on the A259. - 6.49 The residents survey showed that 90% of residents are concerned about the reliability and availability of rail services.
+- 6.46 There are two local projects that were referred to during the stakeholder engagement: - Potential to re-dual the train lines through the parish; and - 6.47 The residents survey showed that 90% of residents are concerned about the reliability and availability of rail services.
 An enhanced railway would also support any proposed increase in the population going forward and enhance the Town as a destination for business and tourism.
 Re-dualling the train lines through the parish would enhance the capacity of these rail services.
 Whilst such a project is outside the control of the local authorities, it is considered that development within Seaford should not inhibit the future potential to re-dual the Town's train lines.
-An area within Network Rail's ownership alongside the existing train lines is delineated on Map 9.
+An area within Network Rail's ownership alongside the existing train lines is delineated on Map 10 and Map 10A ii.
 It is proposed to safeguard this area from development that would prejudice any future re-dualling.